arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 1. Press **Ctrl + F5** to build and launch the application in the compute emulator.

-	>**Note:** Ideally, you should test the code in Windows Azure.
-When you execute the application in the compute emulator, consider that accessing the Windows Azure SQL Database data source and the Windows Azure Caching require executing requests to resources located outside the bounds of your own network.
+	>**Note:** Ideally, you should test the code in Microsoft Azure.
+When you execute the application in the compute emulator, consider that accessing the Microsoft Azure SQL Database data source and the Microsoft Azure Caching require executing requests to resources located outside the bounds of your own network.
 Depending on your geographic location, both requests may exhibit a relatively high latency which may overshadow the difference between the cached and non-cached scenarios.
-Once you deploy the application to Windows Azure, it is co-located in the same data center as the Windows Azure Caching service in Windows Azure SQL Database.
+Once you deploy the application to Microsoft Azure, it is co-located in the same data center as the Microsoft Azure Caching service in Microsoft Azure SQL Database.
 Because the latency is much lower, the results should be more significant.

 1. When you start the application, the cache is initially disabled.
 Refresh the page and notice the elapsed time displayed under the **Cache settings for Cloud Shop** section that indicates the time required to retrieve the product catalog.
 Notice also the first item in the list, that indicates that the application retrieved the product catalog from the data source.